alexpqbt/vox/README.md

 EXIT;
 ```

-After this, update your `application.properties` with the username, password, and database name.
+4. **Update application properties** with your database credentials.

-The application will start on `localhost:8080` unless otherwise configured.
+---

 ## Configuration

-The application uses `application.properties` (or `application.yml`) to configure database and other settings.
-At minimum, you will need to set:
+Update `application.properties` or `application.yml` with your database and app settings:

 ```properties
 spring.datasource.url=jdbc:mariadb://localhost:3306/freedomwall